 Once you arrive in Pakistan, you need to download PassTrack app, Pakistan’s COVID-19 mobile app.
 This app will provide you insights into what’s required for entry into Pakistan.
 It will also be more convenient for you to have this to avoid long lines.
 Through the app, you will need to provide them voluntary updates about your state of health after 14 days of being in the country.

 You will also undergo a health screening at the airport and it is mandatory to submit/fill out a health declaration form.
 From October 2020, Pakistan requires a mandatory negative COVID-19 PCR test valid within 72 hours from your arrival.
 This is not a requirement for all – Pakistan has a list of countries exempted from a mandatory PCR test.
 You can see the list here.

-Samantha's personal experience in Lahore as a digital nomad
+Samantha’s personal experience as a Lahore digital nomad

 I never planned on staying in Lahore so long, it was one of those things that just kind of happened.
 When my boyfriend and I (who I travel with) first crossed into Pakistan from India, Lahore was just across the border and thus our first introduction to the country.

 As I mentioned, I don’t like cities.
 But this one was different from day one.
 It was big but not TOO big, filled with dozens of fascinating historical sites, shrines, frequent and unique cultural events, and most important: incredibly welcoming and hospitable people.